pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

 Templates are even more specific than controllers.
 Rarely you will want to reuse them — maybe their concept or structure, but not as they are originally on each page.
 Since Symfony handles [template inheritance](http://symfony.com/doc/2.0/book/templating.html#template-inheritance-and-layouts) pretty well, keep them inside your bundles too and they are going to be settled.

-With all this informatin, let's take a look at the evolution of our blog/forum/site example, starting by the directory structure with some more stuff on it.
+With all this information, let's take a look at the evolution of our blog/forum/site example, starting by the directory structure with some more stuff on it.

     src/
     └── Vendor/